How to Start an Indoor Plant Care Business

 Drawbacks of an Indoor Plant Care Business

-In case of an economic downturn, your services will be the first to be cut.
+In the case of an economic downturn, your services will be the first to be cut.
 Many clients will view your business as a luxury item and will eliminate your role during budget cuts.
 This problem can make building a reliable income more difficult.

 Additionally, disease and bugs are a constant threat to plants and your business.
 A sudden infestation in your area can ruin the plants and your reputation, even when there's nothing you could have done to prevent it.